Aricg/PackStackSandBox/README.md

 A template for further sanbox work with packstack, brings up two nodes.
 One controller and One Compute/Netowrking.
 Should be easy to modify to meet your needs.

+they can be reached after vagrant up with
+    vagrant ssh controller
+    vagrant ssh compute

 Requirements
 ============
 Get VirtualBox https://www.virtualbox.org/wiki/Downloads